 The Narration of the Kurukshetra War

 Jaya, the core of Mahabharata, is structured in the form of a dialogue between the King Dhritarashtra (who was born blind) and Sanjaya (having divine vision), his advisor and chariot driver.
 Sanjaya narrates each incident of the Kurukshetra War, fought in 18 days, as and when it happened.
 Dhritarashtra sometimes asks questions and doubts and sometimes laments, knowing about the destruction caused by the war, to his sons, friends, and kinsmen.
 He also feels guilty, due to his own role that led to this war, destructive to the entire Indian subcontinent

-The great war of Mahabharata began after blowing Panchjanya (conch) by Lord Krishna.
+The great war of Mahabharata (The Battle of Kurukshetra) began after blowing Panchjanya (conch) by Lord Krishna.

 Tasya sanjanayan harsham kuruvriddhah pitaamahah;